My Little Pony: Equestria Girls – Forgotten Friendship: Plot

-In the school's yearbook office, Sunset reads Princess Twilight's warning, which also includes a drawing of the stone's possible location.
+In the school's yearbook office, Sunset reads Twilight's warning, which also includes a drawing of the stone's possible location.
 Realizing that the drawing is strikingly similar to a picture in Wallflower's screensaver, which Wallflower says she took at the school's garden, Sunset reads her mind and discovers that Wallflower is the culprit, having erased everyone's good memories of Sunset as revenge for her never noticing her.
-As Wallflower explains her motives, Sunset tries to steal the Memory Stone, but fails.
+As Wallflower explains her motives, Sunset tries to steal it, but Wallflower grabs it in time as Sunset furiously threatens her.
 In order to prevent them from trying to take the stone again, Wallflower erases Sunset and Trixie's memories of their meeting, and locks them in the office.
-However, Sunset had previously recorded everything in a drone Twilight previously made, making the two remember the incident.
+However, Sunset had previously recorded everything in a drone the parallel world's Twilight previously made, making the two remember the incident.
 Trixie then uses one of her stage tricks to help Sunset escape, but is forced to remain behind.

-Sunset confronts Wallflower at the school's parking lot, where Wallflower accidentally reveals her actions in front of Sunset's friends.
+Sunset confronts Wallflower at the school's parking lot, to talk to her instead this time, where Wallflower accidentally reveals her actions in front of Sunset's friends.
 After Sunset fails to reason with her, Wallflower tries to erase all of Sunset's friends' memories of high school, thus destroying their friendship.
-Sunset, however, jumps in and lets herself getting hit instead, erasing all of her memories of the human world.
-Touched by her sacrifices, Sunset's friends openly declare her their friend once again.
+Sunset, however, jumps in and lets herself getting hit instead, erasing all of her memories of the parallel world.
+Feeling remorseful, seeing that Sunset was telling the truth the whole time, but touched by her sacrifice, Sunset's friends openly declare her their friend once again.
 After this, their geodes activate, transforming them into their powered forms, after which they destroy the stone, restoring everybody's memories.
-The Mane 6 then apologize to Sunset for acting like selfish bullies when they had their memories erased, but Sunset doesn't blame them and is just glad to have them back to normal.
+The six friends then apologize to Sunset for being unfriendly to her when they had their memories erased, but Sunset doesn't blame them and is just glad to have them back to normal.
 Wallflower then apologizes, explaining that she became corrupted by the stone's power after continuously using it to erase embarrassing memories of herself from others, and the group forgives her.

-The next day, Sunset informs Princess Twilight of the stone's destruction while thanking her.
-The school's yearbooks are released, with Trixie discovering that Sunset kept her part of their deal, and Wallflower discovers that her picture as best garderner contains the signatures of Sunset and her friends.
+The next day, Sunset informs Twilight of the stone's destruction while thanking her.
+The school's yearbooks are released, with Trixie discovering that Sunset kept her part of their deal, and Wallflower discovers that her picture as best gardener contains the signatures of Sunset and her friends.